dotnet/maui/README.md

 ## Getting Started ##

 ### Windows ###
-##### Install Visual Studio 2017+ #####
+##### Install Visual Studio 2019+ #####

-VS 2017+ is required for developing Xamarin.Forms.
+VS 2019+ is required for developing Xamarin.Forms.
 If you do not already have it installed, you can download it [here](https://www.visualstudio.com/downloads/download-visual-studio-vs).
-VS 2017+ Community is completely free.
-If you are installing VS 2017+ for the first time, select the "Custom" installation type and select the following from the features list to install:
+VS 2019+ Community is completely free.
+If you are installing VS 2019+ for the first time, select the "Custom" installation type and select the following from the features list to install:

 - .NET desktop development - In the `Summary > Optional select .NET Framework 4.7 SDK, .NET Framework 4.7 targeting pack`.
 - Universal Windows Platform Development - In the `Summary > Optional select the Windows 10 Mobile Emulator`.
 - Mobile Development with .NET - In the `Summary > Optional select Xamarin Remoted Simulator, Xamarin SDK Manager, Intel Hardware Accelerated Execution Manager (HAXM)`

-The Android 7.0 Nougat API 24 SDK is required for developing Xamarin.Forms.
+The Android 10.0 API 29 SDK is required for developing Xamarin.Forms.
 It can be installed by using the [Xamarin Android SDK Manager](https://docs.microsoft.com/xamarin/android/get-started/installation/android-sdk).

 We also recommend installing [Xamarin Android Device Manager](https://developer.xamarin.com/guides/android/getting_started/installation/android-emulator/xamarin-device-manager/) This will use the HAXM tools installed above and allow you to configure Android Virtual Devices (AVDs) that emulate Android devices.
-If you already have VS 2017+ installed, you can verify that these features are installed by modifying the VS 2017+ installation via the Visual Studio Installer.
+If you already have VS 2019+ installed, you can verify that these features are installed by modifying the VS 2019+ installation via the Visual Studio Installer.

 ### Mac ###
 #### Install Visual Studio for Mac 2019 ####

-If you do not already have it installed, instructions to download and setup can be found [here](https://docs.microsoft.com/en-us/visualstudio/mac/installation?view=vsmac-2017).
+If you do not already have it installed, instructions to download and setup can be found [here](https://docs.microsoft.com/en-us/visualstudio/mac/installation?view=vsmac-2019).

 Because of current Multi-Targeting limitations with Visual Studio for Mac you will need to manually build/restore some projects before you are able to work on the Xamarin Forms solution.